The good news is: There is no Price Police!

 This is actually a really dangerous roadblock to let yourself get held up by, and an unnecessary one too.
 The thing is, figuring out your pricing isn’t something that needs to take you a lot of time.

 Now, there are things in your business that are essential to put some time and effort into.
-For example, getting clear on your ideal client, and crafting the message for that client so that they hear you loud and clear, or working on developing your unique proprietory system.
-But pricing is not one of those things.
+For example, getting clear on your ideal client, and crafting the message for that client so that they hear you loud and clear, or working on developing your unique proprietary system.
+But pricing doesn’t have to be one of those things.

 BUT to do this it helps if you understand a few things first:

 1. There is no “Price Police!”

 In other words, there is no such thing as “getting this wrong”.
 Nobody is going to come knocking at your door to tell you that you got your pricing wrong.
 Your business isn’t going to fail just because your price might be just a little too low – or a little too high.
 It’s totally fine to jump right in with whatever price you feel comfortable to start at.

 In fact there is no such thing as a “right price” for your work – at all!

 This is what causes so much of the confusion – the false belief that somehow there is a “right” price and you need to figure out what that is before you can get started.
 But it’s not true.